Land Acknowledgements in Ceremonies

 WHAT IS A LAND ACKNOWLEDGEMENT?

 A land acknowledgement is when you publicly recognize the original stewards of the land you are on.
-It is a meaningful way to honor Indigenous peoples and resist erasure of their histories by naming them and their historic relationship with the land.
+It is a meaningful way to honor Indigenous peoples and resist erasure of their histories by naming them and their historic relationship with the land during your intimate ceremony.
 By generating visibility around the original stewards of the land, those who share land acknowledgements may have a number of intentions or purposes.
 A few examples include:

 • To spark recognition or curiosity about local treaties and practices with Indigenous peoples, especially in colonized spaces where they have the power to disrupt and discomfit settler colonialism.